-"Per diem" means an allowance to an employee or contractor, provided through an accountable plan or a nonaccountable plan under section 62(c) of the Internal Revenue Code of 1986, as amended, provided by a qualified production as reimbursement for lodging, meals, and incidental expenses of the employee or contractor while the individual is away from home during work-related travel in The State.
-[Eff 10/20/16] (Auth: HRS §231-10.7) (Imp: HRS §235-17)
+"Per diem" means an allowance to an employee or contractor, provided through an accountable plan or a nonaccountable plan under section 62(c) of the Internal Revenue Code of 1986, as amended, provided by a qualified production as reimbursement for lodging, meals, and incidental expenses of the employee or contractor while the individual is away from home during workrelated travel in the State.

-\$18-235-17-10 Qualified production costs; subject to chapter 235 or 237, HRS.
-A production cost will be considered subject to chapter 235, HRS, or chapter 237, HRS, if the person or entity delivering the goods or performing the services is subject to either tax, regardless of whether the State taxes such person.
-It is a taxpayer's responsibility to determine whether a vendor, employee, contractor, or other business or person is subject to chapter 235 or chapter 237, HRS.
+(b) A production cost will be considered subject to chapter 235, HRS, or chapter 237, HRS, if the person or entity delivering the goods or performing the services is subject to either tax.
+It is a taxpayer's responsibility to determine whether a vendor, employee, contractor, or other business or person is subject to Hawaii income tax under chapter 235 or Hawaii general excise tax under chapter 237, HRS.